Women in the United Arab Emirates: Employment

-As 2006 statistics show, less than 20% of Emirati women were part of the national labor force.
+As of 2006, less than 20% of Emirati women were part of the national labor force.
 The UAE, according to a 2012 report by the International Monetary Fund (IMF), has the second lowest percentage of local women working in the Gulf Cooperation Council (GCC).
 In 2008–2009, only 21% of Emirati women were part of the labor force.
 The UAE has the highest percentage of total female labor participation in the GCC (including expatriate women).
 In 2018, women constituted 28% of the total Emirati workforce, with 489 thousand women employed in the UAE.
 In 2019, 521 thousand women were employed in the UAE.
 The rate of female participation in the labor force in 2019 was 52.4% and rose to 57.5% in 2020 but is still lower than male participation, which was 92% in 2020.

+In the UAE, women cover roughly 66% of jobs in the public sector.
+This is the highest proportion worldwide, and 30% of them are in senior leadership positions.

 At the nine-year-old Abu Dhabi Securities Exchange, women constitute 43% of its investors while the city's businesswomen's association boasts 14,000 members.
 At the forefront of Emirati women in business is Sheikha Lubna bint Khalid bin Sultan al Qasimi, appointed Minister for Economy and Planning in November 2004 and subsequently promoted to her current post as Minister of Foreign Trade.
 Sheikha Lubna holds the distinction of being the first woman to hold a ministerial post in the country.
 Her efforts have led her to be rated within the Forbes Magazine's 100 Most Powerful Women.

+On July 27, 2025 Dubai Police Force made history, as it appointed Colonel Samira Abdullah Al Ali to be the first ever female brigadier.

-Women's Rights and Gender Equality
+Women's rights and gender equality

+Discrimination against women persists in the UAE.
+In the mid-2010s, YouTuber Hayla Ghazal used comedy to draw attention to gender disparities in the UAE and beyond.

 Women's rights in the UAE came under heightened scrutiny after the emergence of videos of Sheikha Latifa, daughter of Dubai ruler Mohammed bin Rashid Al Maktoum, claiming she feared for her life as she was held hostage by her father since she tried to flee in 2018.

-There is still discrimination against women in the UAE.
-The Human Rights Watch (HRW) submitted on February 26, 2021, to the United Nations committee a report on the UAE's compliance with the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-The report addressed articles 1, 2, 3, 6, 11, 12, 14, 15, and 16 of the CEDAW and it was founded on information covered in media reports and HRW publications, including “‘I Already Bought you’: Abuse and Exploitation of Female Migrant Domestic Workers in the United Arab Emirates” (Oct, 2014).